Dozens arrested around flashpoint Indian temple | Malay Mail

 Protesters stopped one leading woman activist from leaving the state’s main airport to get to Sabarimala.

-The board which manages Sabarimala temple will today ask the Supreme Court for more time to admit women, citing a lack of infrastructure.
+The board which manages Sabarimala temple approached the Supreme Court Monday to lodge a plea for more time to admit women, citing a lack of infrastructure.

+The temple board had expected a decision from the court today, but no date has yet been given for the court to hear the case to delay its ruling.

 In January, the country’s highest court will also hear challenges to its decision to lift the ban on women. — AFP